RohitDhatrak/ReadersStash/README.md

 - Explore section to find new people and content
 - Near-real-time notifications for likes, comments, replies and follows
    - currently uses short polling at a frequency of 5 seconds
-   - Optimized to avoid redundacy in payload transfer i.e sends a response payload only if the response has changed
+   - Optimized to avoid redundacy in payload transfer (sends a response payload only if there are any new notifications)
 - Get users and posts by search query (done using flexsearch)
-- User profile with bio, profile picture, follow/following count, displays previous posts and liked posts
+- User profile with bio, profile picture, follow/following count, previous posts and liked posts
-- Edit bio, profile pic, change password
+- Change bio, profile pic and password
 - JWT based authentication

 ### Additonal Things